What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Introduction

-In this paper, we derive the \emph{sharp} bounds on the fraction of individuals negatively affected when outcomes are binary and develop tools to conduct robust inferences on these bounds.
-That is, we characterize the \emph{tightest-possible} interval that contains all values of this unknowable quantity consistent with observable information.
+In this paper, we derive the \emph{sharp} bounds on the fraction of individuals negatively affected by treatment using all baseline features available, and we develop tools to conduct robust inferences on these bounds.
+That is, we characterize the \emph{tightest-possible} interval that contains all values of this unknowable quantity consistent with all observable information, in particular crucially leveraging unit feature information.
 We consider both the fraction negatively affected under a wholesale change from one treatment regime to another as well as under an optimal policy that assigns each observable subpopulation the treatment with best average outcomes for the subpopulation.
 Then, we tackle how to actually assess these theoretical bounds based on actual data, namely, how to estimate the interval endpoints and construct confidence intervals (CIs) that account for sampling error, on top of the inherent epistemic uncertainty characterized by the bounds.
 The bounds involve potentially complex functions such as the conditional average treatment effect (CATE) function, so we develop inference methodology that is exceedingly robust to learning these functions.
-Namely, our inference works even when these are learned nonparametrically at slow rates, and our estimated bounds remain valid even when these are learned inconsistently.
-We demonstrate our tools in a simulation study and a case study of hypothetical changes to French reemployment assistance programs.
+Namely, our inferences are valid and calibrated even when these complex functions are learned nonparametrically at slow rates, and our estimated bounds remain valid, albeit conservative, even when these are learned inconsistently, so that conclusions as to the presence of harm based on our tools can be highly credible.
+We demonstrate our tools in a simulation study and in a case study of French reemployment assistance programs.